 Following the European Union's General Data Protection Regulation (GDPR) and falling in line with the privacy laws of Massachusetts, Vermont, Ohio, and many others, California's controversial new privacy law presents the opportunity for businesses to level up on privacy best practices.
-And for those CISOs and IT leaders who help manage their business's security risk and privacy activities, some work must be done.
+And some work must be done for those CISOs and IT leaders who help manage their business's security risk and privacy activities.

 On June 28, the California Governor signed the California Consumer Privacy Act (CCPA) into law, and enforcement of the CCPA starts on January 1st, 2020.
 Like the GDPR deadline, there is growing interest in how to meet these requirements before the enforcement period begins.
 Similar to how businesses approach GDPR, organizations are forced to change their operations because of the associated fines and put more effort into protecting sensitive personal information.

 Most CCPA requirements are disclosures and the discontinuation of selling California residents' PII - or personally identifiable information.
 The regulation outlines new standards for consumer data collection and consequences for businesses that fail to protect this data.
 Also included in the CCPA is a new set of rights that California consumers can exercise.

 Who needs to comply with the California Consumer Privacy Act?

 The CCPA defines a “business” as a for-profit entity that collects “consumer” (in this case, California residents') personal data and meets at least one of the following:

 - The business annually buys, receives, sells, or shares the personal information of 50,000 or more consumers, households, or devices.

 - The business has an annual gross revenue of over $25 million.